antononcube/MathematicaVsR/Projects/TextAnalysisOfTrumpTweets/README.md

 [![TextAnalysisOfTrumpTweets-iPhone-MosaicPlot-Sentiment-Device](http://i.imgur.com/eKjxlTvm.png)](http://i.imgur.com/eKjxlTv.png) [![TextAnalysisOfTrumpTweets-iPhone-MosaicPlot-Device-Weekday-Sentiment](http://i.imgur.com/RMfuNNtm.png)](http://i.imgur.com/RMfuNNt.png)

-We can see the Twitter messages from iPhone are much more likely to be neutral, and the ones from Android are much more polarized.
+We can see the that Twitter messages from iPhone are much more likely to be neutral, and the ones from Android are much more polarized.
 As
-Christian Rudder (one of the founders of [OkCupid](https://www.okcupid.com), a dating website) explains in the chapter "Death by a Thousand Mehs" of the book ["Dataclysm"](http://dataclysm.org), \[[3](http://dataclysm.org)\], that polarization as a very good strategy to engage online audience:
+Christian Rudder (one of the founders of [OkCupid](https://www.okcupid.com), a dating website) explains in the chapter "Death by a Thousand Mehs" of the book ["Dataclysm"](http://dataclysm.org), \[[3](http://dataclysm.org)\], having a polarizing image (online persona) is as a very good strategy to engage online audience:

 > [...]
 And the effect isn't small-being highly polarizing will in fact get you about 70 percent more messages.
 That means variance allows you to effectively jump several "leagues" up in the dating pecking order - [...]

 (The mosaic plots above were made for the Mathematica-part of this project.
-Mosaic plots and weekdays tags are not used in [1].)
+Mosaic plots and weekday tags are not used in [1].)

 ### Links

 - The Mathematica part: [PDF file](https://github.com/antononcube/MathematicaVsR/blob/master/Projects/TextAnalysisOfTrumpTweets/Mathematica/Text-analysis-of-Trump-tweets.pdf), *Markdown file*.

-- The R part is comprised of :
+- The R part is consists of :

    - the blog post \[[1](http://varianceexplained.org/r/trump-tweets/)\], and